openshift/openshift-ansible/roles/openshift_cfme/README.md

 * `oc delete user cfme`

-**NOTE:** The `oc delete project cfme` command will return quickly, but continue to operate in the background.
-Continue running `oc get pods` after you've completed the other tasks to monitor the pod termination progress.
-Likewise, run `oc get project` after the pods have disappeared to ensure that the `cfme` project has been terminated as well.
+**NOTE:** The `oc delete project cfme` command will return quickly however it will continue to operate in the background.
+Continue running `oc get project` after you've completed the other steps to monitor the pods and final project termination progress.